linjonathan/linjonathan.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in the Earth, Atmospheric, and Planetary Sciences at MIT, where I am being advised by Prof. Kerry Emanuel.
+I am currently a postdoctoral scientist in the Earth, Atmospheric, and Planetary Sciences at MIT, where I graduated with my Ph.D. in atmospheric science under the supervision of Prof. Kerry Emanuel.
 I attended Princeton University for my undergraduate degree, where I majored in computer science and obtained a certificate in Geological Engineering.

 My current research interests are in tropical cyclone prediction/predictability, and dynamics of equatorial waves.